Convection signatures in early-time gravitational waves from core-collapse supernovae: Results

 \section{Results}

-To quantify the degree of rotation, we employ the sum of the rotational kinetic energies of the \gls{PNS} core and sonic envelope divided by their gravitational energy, i.e.,~ according to the ratio $T/|W|$ at core bounce.
-Specifically, in the following sections we identify models with $T/|W|\leq0.004$ as slowly rotating, with $0.004\leq T/|W|\leq0.010$ as intermediately rotating\footnote{Model \texttt{IR} of \cite{Cusinato25} belongs to this class.}, with $0.010\leq T/|W|\leq0.022$ as fast rotating, and finally $T/|W|\geq 0.022$ as very fast rotating.
+To quantify the degree of rotation, we employed the sum of the rotational kinetic energies of the \gls{PNS} core and sonic envelope divided by their gravitational energy, i.e. to the ratio $T/|W|$ at core bounce.
+Specifically, in the following sections we identify models with $T/|W|\leq0.004$ as slowly rotating, with $0.004\leq T/|W|\leq0.010$ as intermediately rotating\footnote{Model \texttt{IR} of \cite{Cusinato25} belongs to this class.}, with $0.010\leq T/|W|\leq0.022$ as fast-rotating, and finally $T/|W|\geq 0.022$ as very fast-rotating.
+The results of our simulations are summarised in Table \ref{tab:results}.